Anett Kontaveit: 2018: First Premier-5 final

 Kontaveit began the new season at the Brisbane International losing in second round to Aliaksandra Sasnovich.
 At Sydney, she retired in the qualifying due to heatstroke.

 At the Australian Open, she defeated Aleksandra Krunić and Mona Barthel to advance to the third round where she faced world No. 7, Jeļena Ostapenko.
 Kontaveit defeated her to advance to the fourth round in Melbourne for the first time; however, she lost to Carla Suárez Navarro.

-In spring on clay courts, she reached semifinals of Stuttgart and also in Rome, where she defeated world No. 9, Venus Williams, and world No. 2, Caroline Wozniaki, in the same tournament.
+In spring on clay courts, she reached semifinals of Stuttgart and also in Rome, where she defeated world No. 9, Venus Williams, and world No. 2, Caroline Wozniacki, in the same tournament.
 At the French Open, she was seeded 25th and reached the fourth round for the second Grand Slam tournament in a row losing to eventual finalist Sloane Stephens.

 Kontaveit hired Nigel Sears as her new coach at the start of the grass-court season but failed to defend her Rosmalen Open title, losing in the first round to Veronika Kudermetova.
 She reached the third round of Wimbledon losing to Alison Van Uytvanck.

 At the Rogers Cup, she lost to Petra Kvitová in straight sets, and lost in the third round of the Cincinnati Open to eventual winner Kiki Bertens.
 At the US Open, she lost in the first round to Katarina Siniaková.

 On 1 October 2018, she reached her best singles ranking of No. 21, after finishing runner-up at the Wuhan Open.
 During the tournament, she beat Sloane Stephens, Donna Vekić, Zhang Shuai, Katarina Siniaková and Wang Qiang to reach the final where she lost in straight sets to Aryna Sabalenka.

 She received a bye into the second round of the China Open, after reaching the final of Wuhan.
 She was later defeated by Caroline Wozniacki in the third round.
 She finished the season being eliminated in the round-robin stage of the WTA Elite Trophy, after losing to Elise Mertens and beating Julia Görges.